photodude/DualVNH5019MotorShieldMod3/README.md

 Version History
 ---------------
+-   3.2.0-dualshields (2019-11-09): adds PWM with a frequency of 7.8 kHz on timer 2 for Mega for the old pins.
+Thanks samascaro for the contribution.
 -   Pre-release 4.0.0-dualshields (2019-10-11): BC break changes default pins.
 Fixes a number of problems with PWM for the default pins on Mega.
 More details in the release notes.
 -   3.1.0-dualshields (2019-10-13): Fixes a number of problems with motor 4 PWM.
 More details in the release notes.
 -   2019-03-28 Now officially in the Arduino Library Manager